 ADR Dangerous Goods

-This course is currently being delivered as remote training, with exams, as per SQA regulations still held here at our Stowmarket training Centre
+This course is currently being delivered at our Stowmarket training Centre approximately every 4th week

 The drivers of all vehicles (including those with a gross vehicle weight of 3.5 tonnes or less) carrying dangerous goods must have an ADR training certificate.